This post may contain affiliate links. Please read our disclosure policy.

 Soy Sauce Eggs, made with 4 simple ingredients and 5 minutes of prep.
 Be sure to make them several hours ahead of time (ideally a day ahead) to give them time to soak up the richly flavorful marinade.

 Vegetables: Blanched, steamed or stir-fried vegetables are a welcome addition to ramen bowls.
-Follow your cravings to let what you have on hand guide you: mushrooms, snap peas, spring onion or green onion, spinach, bean sprouts, bamboo shoots, chard, bok choy, and more.
+Follow your cravings to let what you have on hand guide you.
+Try mushrooms, snap peas, spring onion or green onion (scallions), spinach, bean sprouts, bamboo shoots, chard, bok choy, and more.

-Finishing Touches: chili oil, toasted sesame oil, nori, furikake or togarashi seasonings
+Finishing Touches: chili oil, toasted sesame oil, nori seaweed, furikake or Shichimi Togarashi seasonings

 How to Make Shoyu Ramen Broth